llxxbb/Nature/doc/plan.md

 * quick start
 * support local converter
 * give a demo
+  * avoid conflict for N instance to 1 status instance: aggregation.
 * support multiple rpc types, such as web and gRpc
 * monitor point
 * verify input fields of thing. report error for undefined fields